 When to call the doctor

 Check your wound at home as directed by the surgeon.
 Call your surgeon right away if you have any of the following problems:

 Red streaks on the skin around the wound

-Thick, cloudy, or yellow-brown drainage from the wound
+Thick, cloudy, or yellow-brown drainage or odor from the wound